Saar277/ShefaAccountsAPI/README.txt

     lowPrice: number,
     time: Date
   }[];
 }

+get AccountPnl In Every Month Or Year:
+route: /pNl/:accountName/:monthOrYear
+in monthOrYear you need to write month or year return {
+  date: Date,
+  pNl: number
+}

 MODELS: #(maybe this model changed. it is better to see the models in /src/models)